SrinandanKota/MachineLearning/NeuralNeworkClassifiers/README.md

 rates, momentum rates, input scaling, and so on.
 We compare their classification accuracy and convergence speed (time till training stops).
-A report of the experimental results, the best hyper-parameter values and a report for the best model learned, the corresponding hyper-parameters and the performance including overall classification accuracy, class accuracy, and confusion matrix for both training and testing data is recorded and the results ares discussed here.
+A report of the experimental results, the best hyper-parameter values and a report for the best model learned, the corresponding hyper-parameters and the performance including overall classification accuracy, class accuracy, and confusion matrix for both training and testing data is recorded and the results are discussed here.

 (b) tanh vs. ReLU hidden units.
 Use the cross-entropy error function.
 For each of the two types of hidden units, the above experiments are repeated, that is, experiment is conducted with different values of hyper-parameters and the results are reported.
 The results are discussed here.

 2. Experiment with convolutional networks (CNNs).